-- The first reason is that hands-on training is the primary method of training in a manufacturing industry.
+- The first reason is that hands-on training is the primary method of training in the manufacturing industry.
 Online training sessions, in this industry, need to accommodate this requirement.

-These factors coupled with the reality that most manufacturing companies’ main priority is not training and employee development, but meeting production and shipping goals, makes implementing elearning programs a daunting task.
+These factors coupled with the reality that most manufacturing companies’ main priority is not training and employee development, but meeting production and shipping goals make implementing e-learning programs a daunting task.